Guide 22 September 2025 | Shannon Smith O'Connell |

 The FOS will come up with a resolution after considering any piece of evidence you may have, including pre- and post-purchase documents.

-Gathering the right documents is essential when preparing a car finance complaint.
-Keep in mind that every document you gather helps prove your case and shows things like mis-sold car finance or hidden commissions.
+Gathering the right documents is essential when preparing a PCP mis-selling claim.
+Keep in mind that every document you gather helps prove your case and shows things like mis-sold car finance or undisclosed commissions.

 Here are the essential information you should provide: